What is SUSS?

 You may start work attachment after Year 2 and are encouraged to complete it in Year 3 of the 4 years of study.

 What is the purpose of the Work Attachment?

 It provides students with an opportunity to put theory into practice, to bring work experience into the classroom, and to expose them to their industry's work environment.
 In addition, students can initiate the Applied Project - a compulsory and graded academic requirement - during their Work Attachment.

 What is Applied Project?

 This compulsory component requires students to identify a work-related problem, formulate an applied project, execute a research plan and propose solutions to the problem.
-This project will be supervised by a UniSIM faculty member and a member of the organisation where the project is conducted.
+This project will be supervised by a SUSS faculty member and a member of the organisation where the project is conducted.

 How will a Work Attachment be different from an internship?

-Unlike a traditional internship, UniSIM's Work Attachment is longer and structured, requiring students to undertake work assignments and job tasks like employees at their host organisations.
+Unlike a traditional internship, SUSS's Work Attachment is longer and structured, requiring students to undertake work assignments and job tasks like employees at their host organisations.
 Students must complete an attachment that is directly relevant to their enrolled degree programme and field of study.
-UniSIM and employers will co-develop and closely supervise a structured, 24-week work attachment with clearly defined learning outcomes.
+SUSS and employers will co-develop and closely supervise a structured, 24-week work attachment with clearly defined learning outcomes.
 This will allow students to gain real work experience that complements their classroom learning.